optimovedevelopmobile/A/i/i -obj C/README.md

  - Track visitor and customer actions and events
  - Trigger Realtime campaigns

-The SDK is supported by iOS native applications.
+The SDK is supported by iOS native applications.<br>
+The SDK supports a **minimum version of iOS 10.0**

 <br>